Dynamics and evolution of Turbulent Taylor rolls: Results

 In Figure \ref{fi:avgvelsvorts}, the two quantities show different behaviours: the mean azimuthal velocity preserves a similar pattern during all the transition, revealing the Taylor rolls and the two zones where the fluid detaches from the inner/outer boundary layer and impacts the opposite wall.
 Alternatively, the intensity of the azimuthal (streamwise) vorticity concentrates near the wall.
 While we could expect the axial (spanwise) vorticity to concentrate near the walls with increasing Reynolds number due to boundary layer thinning, the behaviour of the azimuthal vorticity is more complicated.
 If there were no secondary flow, one could expect the mean azimuthal vorticity to average out to zero.
-In contrast, if secondary flows were present, as for example in the case of square-duct flow \cite{pir18}, azimuthal vorticity would be largely concentrated not only in the boundary layers but also in the \emph{core} of the secondary structures.
+In contrast, if secondary flows were present, as for example in the case of square-duct flow \citep{pir18}, azimuthal vorticity would be largely concentrated not only in the boundary layers but also in the \emph{core} of the secondary structures.
 For Taylor-Couette flow with inner cylinder rotation, the azimuthal vorticity in the boundary layer becomes much higher than that of the core of the secondary flow, i.e. the Taylor roll.
 For this to happen, the mean flow velocity of the secondary motion must be relatively constant with Reynolds number, and the boundary layer of the secondary motion must become thinner.
 This results in a relative ``emptying'' process of the bulk of the rolls.
-They become largely quiescent and inactive.
+It is possible to see this process in the last row of Figure \ref{fi:avgvelsvorts}, where in the right panel we have checked the magnitude of the mean streamwise vorticity in the core of the rolls, i.e. at the mid-gap, along the spanwise coordinate.
+We can clearly see that, while at low Reynolds number of $Re=1.96 \cdot 10^2$ the peak is located in the very core of the roll, already during the transition to ultimate regime the center of the structure is ``deflating'', and vorticity starts to concentrate at the borders of the structure.
+This condition is enhanced at the highest Reynolds numbers $Re=3.61 \cdot 10^4$ and $Re=1 \cdot 10^5$, where the relatively constant value of azimuthal vorticity drops.
+This fact shows that other processes are taking place.
+As a consequence rolls become relatively more quiescent and inactive even if some circulation remains in the secondary flow cores.